nippur72/lm80c-emu/README.md

 https://nippur72.github.io/lm80c-emu?kbtype=1

-The mode can also be changed at runtime from the JavaScript console with `setKbType(n)`.
+The mode can also be changed at runtime from the Keyboard menu (Native matrix keyboard or Serial keyboard).

+Keyboard → Paste clipboard and Keyboard → Paste file… send text (e.g. a BASIC listing) to the LM80C over the serial line, paced so that long listings don't overflow the receive buffer.

 AUTOLOADING
 =================